vnieder/Astronomy-FITS-Pipeline/README.md

 ![image](./static/comparison.png)

+- Current adjustments remove some background, and apply reasonable lens/CCD corrections.
+- Vignetting is visually reduced, as well as haze.

 ## Some CSV Functionality Underway
 - CSV files of measurements (built by standalone pipelines) can also be analyzed via the csv_functionality script.
 - This can be utilized for testing purposes as well as confirmation of pipeline accuracy.